-- 13. Note: The categories of Phase 1 sectors have been refined from the first 2011 SRA and are based on current annual report data.
-As such the Phase 1 SRA 2018 categories are slightly different from the 2011 categories. - 14.
-ML/TF risk is assessed using a 5×5 risk matrix in line with the DIA Enterprise Risk Management Tool (see Appendix 1).
-The ratings (high, medium-high, medium and low) are based on supervisory experience, available data, new and existing guidance and structured professional opinion. - 15.
-It is worth emphasising that the inherent risk ratings in both Phase 1 and 2 SRAs do not consider risk controls or mitigation measures that are in place in reporting entities or across the sectors.
+- 16. ML/TF risk is assessed using a 5×5 risk matrix in line with the DIA Enterprise Risk Management Tool (see Appendix 1).
+The ratings (high, medium-high, medium and low) are based on supervisory experience, available data, new and existing guidance and structured professional opinion. - 17.
+It is worth emphasising that the inherent risk ratings in both SRAs do not consider risk controls or mitigation measures that are in place in reporting entities or across the sectors.
 This assessment of residual risk is not part of the SRA.